tempertemper/www.tempertemper.net/src/site/posts/2022-01-28--wcag-but-in-language-i-can-understand.md

 - This is for me, but hopefully it will help you get your head around what each rule is driving at
 - It's far from a full explanation; you've got [WCAG itself](https://www.w3.org/TR/WCAG21/) and [Understanding WCAG](https://www.w3.org/WAI/WCAG21/Understanding/) for that:
     - There's plenty of over-simplification in order to get to the essence of each rule
-    - Lots of exceptions that criteria mention mention are missing in the name of brevity
+    - Lots of exceptions that criteria mention are missing in the name of brevity
     - There are very few measurements (for example the actual text spacing values in [1.4.12 Text Spacing](https://www.w3.org/TR/WCAG21/#text-spacing))
 - Some success criteria have been grouped as they kind of feel like the same thing
 - I haven't gone into why each criterion is helpful